owlchester/kanka-docs/docs/source/features/campaigns/public-campaigns.md

 ## Defining a campaign as public

-While the following Youtube video is outdated in its interface, the concepts still hold true.
+While the following Youtube video is outdated in its interface, the concepts covered still hold true.

 [![Public campaigns youtube video](https://img.youtube.com/vi/VpY_D2PAguM/0.jpg)](https://youtu.be/VpY_D2PAguM)

 To make your campaign public, click on **World** in the campaign sidebar, and on **Edit campaign**.
 This will bring up the campaign's form.
 The **Sharing** tab has all the information related to public campaigns.